ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 [ParagonX9 - Infiltration](https://osu.ppy.sh/beatmapsets/1069209#taiko) by [Genjuro](https://osu.ppy.sh/users/3196091) is a map that you've likely played before, maybe several times.
 Since its upload time, this map has become a hotspot for mid-ranged taiko players looking to test their tech skills, and it's no wonder why it has amassed such a high playcount over the years.

-The track this is mapped to might also be nostalgic and/or familiar to some due to its presence in other games, so add this with Genjuro's expertise on map creation and you have the perfect formula for an engaging and memorable map.
-A map with such a high importance in several players' growth and journey sounds like the perfect candidate for the Loved category, but it's up to you once again to decide, so go ahead and make sure no ''infiltrators'' ruin this for you!
+The track this is mapped to might also be nostalgic and/or familiar to some due to its presence in other games, so add this with Genjuro's expertise on map creation, and you have the perfect formula for an engaging and memorable map.
+A map with such a high importance in several players' growth and journey sounds like the perfect candidate for the Loved category, but it's up to you once again to decide, so go ahead and make sure no "''"infiltrators" ruin this for you!

 [![](/wiki/shared/news/2025-08-14-project-loved-august-2025/1119406.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})